top of page

 -

-186 Harvest of the Month (HOTM) lessons shared with students, featuring 12 crops
+Delivered 186 Harvest of the Month lessons featuring 12 seasonal crops

 -

-3,010 lbs of HOTM produce purchased from 47 local farmers
+Purchased 3,010 pounds of Harvest of the Month produce from 47 local farmers

 -

-Hosted two teacher trainings on Soil Health and Composting and Cooking from the Garden
+Hosted two teacher trainings focused on soil health, composting, and Cooking from the Garden

 -

-141 hours of mentorship and technical assistance provided for 18 schools
+Provided 141 hours of mentorship and technical assistance to 18 schools

 -